Can Foam Rolling Help Heel Spurs? | 321 STRONG Answers

 ## Key Takeaways

-- &#10003;Foam rolling relieves heel spur pain by releasing calf and plantar fascia tension — not by removing the spur
+- &#10003;Foam rolling doesn't remove heel spurs but relieves pain by releasing plantar fascia and calf tension

-- &#10003;A spikey massage ball reaches the arch more effectively than a standard foam roller
+- &#10003;A spikey massage ball reaches the foot arch more effectively than a standard foam roller

 Foam rolling can help relieve heel spur pain, though it won't dissolve the bony growth itself.
 The relief comes from releasing tension in the plantar fascia and calf muscles that attach near the heel, reducing the pull on the bone that causes sharp, stabbing pain.
 Consistent rolling reduces discomfort for most people within two to four weeks.